tbergama/rmp-spatial-join/README.md

 ### If You Get Errors

-If the utility fails for any reason, you will either see a message print the screen followed by `Exiting...`.
+If the utility fails for any reason, you will see a message print the to screen followed by `Exiting...`.

 If this happens, information about the error will be written to a file called  `assign_polys.log`.